 Maryland Department of Health is investigating cases of individuals who have developed severe lung illness with no clear infectious cause after using e-cigarettes, or “vaping.”
 More than 2,000 similar cases of e-cigarette or vaping associated lung injury (EVALI) have been reported in other states

 Cases of Vaping-Associated Lung Injury (as of January 28, 2019): 49 hospitalized, 10 not hospitalized.* Symptoms of Vaping-Associated Lung Injury

 Patients report using e-cigarettes or vaping in the weeks or months prior to the onset of symptoms.
-Respiratory symptoms reported include: shortness of breath, chest pain, pain on breathing, wheezing, cough, and coughing up blood.
+Respiratory symptoms reported include: shortness of breath, chest pain, pain on breathing, wheezing, coughing, and coughing up blood.
 Other symptoms reported by many patients include: fever, chills, nausea, weight loss, vomiting, diarrhea, or abdominal pain.

 Detailed descriptions of this illness, and clinical guidance that may aid identification, can be found in recent publications in the New England Journal of Medicine and Morbidity and Mortality Weekly Report, and in additional clinical publications listed below in Guidance for Clinicians.
 The criteria used by the Maryland Department of Health to identify cases for tracking purposes is found at CDC's website.